gofred-io/gofred-cli/README.md

 **Options:**
 - `path`: Path where to create the application (required, positional argument)
-- `--package, -n`: Package name for the application (default: "gofred-app")
+- `--package, -p`: Package name for the application (default: "gofred-app")

 **Example:**
 ```bash